 In addition, Table~\ref{tab:calc_Msp_potential} distinguishes the results for the Gamow-Teller and tensor spin structures.
 For both neutron and proton parts, the contribution of the tensor is very small.
 This suggests that the potential NME is mostly driven by pairs of nucleons coupled to spin zero, just as dictated by the Gamow-Teller operator.

 We explore the scaling of the potential NMEs with the number of protons and neutrons by calculating $M^{\rm pot}_{SP}$ for several nuclei in different mass regions.
 Table~\ref{tab:calc_Msp_pot_A} lists the results, which suggest that the potential NME indeed increases linearly with $Z$ and $N$.
 Figure~\ref{fig:Msp_scaling} highlights this linear relation.
 It represents, for all nuclei, $m^{\rm pot,p}_{SP}$ and $m^{\rm pot,n}_{SP}$, normalized by the proton and neutron magnetic moment, as a function of $Z$ ($m^{\rm pot,p}_{SP}/\mu_p$) or $N$ ($m^{\rm pot,n}_{SP}/\mu_n$).
-A good linear relation common to the proton and neutron parts of all nuclei emerges, best fitted to $m^{\rm pot,X}_{SP}=-9.74\,X\,\mu_X (\mathrm{fm}/e)$, where $X$ stands either for protons ($Z, p$) or neutrons ($N, n$).
+A good linear relation common to the proton and neutron parts of all nuclei emerges, best fitted to $m^{\rm pot,X}_{SP}=-(9.74\pm 0.19)\,X\,\mu_X (\mathrm{fm}/e)$, where $X$ stands either for protons ($Z, p$) or neutrons ($N, n$).
+The uncertainty is purely based on the fit to the performed calculations, but does not contain larger uncertainties from nucleus-dependent and chiral corrections.
+These are commented on below.
 The linear relation confirms that the potential NMEs is largely dominated by spin-zero pairs of protons and neutrons, as it includes nuclei where all nucleons form pairs---such as $^{16}$O, $^{36}$S (neutrons) or $^{48}$Ca (protons)---because they fill angular-momentum-closed shells.
 The contribution of proton-neutron pairs is minor.

 Using the scaling function for the NMEs, we write a master formula one can use to compute the \textit{equivalent} electron EDM $d_e^\text{equiv} \equiv r_\text{mol} \bar C_\text{SP}/A$ \cite{Pospelov:2013sca} for any system